 Not refinancing your student loan

 This may not be relevant for the first year or two of college, but once you’ve started paying off your loan, it’s highly recommended that you look to refinance every few years.
-Refinancing a loan is essentially the process of taking your loan and seeing if there are any better options for you.
+Refinancing a private student loan is essentially the process of taking your loan and seeing if there are any better options for you.
 The loan you have may be smaller after paying some of it off, for example, or you may want to combine several loans into a single pot.
 This can reduce interest rates, or you may be able to negotiate a longer payment term to bring the monthly costs down.
 For more information, look at refinance student loans with ELFI.

 Splashing out on your house